cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 [^1]: Note that this article is not about whether you should stay in academia or not.
 It is about how to get a job in the industry if you decide to leave academia.

-[^2]: This happens for multiple reasons, eg., some employers don't care about your research experience, or they don't want to pay you more because you have a PhD.
+[^2]: This happens for multiple reasons, e.g., some employers don't care about your research experience, or they don't want to pay you more because you have a PhD.

 [^3]: There is, of course, a large part of the academic job that I still love.